 Eight types of herpesviruses infect humans ().
 After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
 Clinical syndromes due to primary infection can vary significantly from those caused by reactivation of these viruses.
 Herpesviruses do not survive long outside a host; thus, transmission usually requires intimate contact.
 In people with latent infection, the virus can reactivate without causing symptoms; in such cases, asymptomatic shedding occurs and people can transmit infection.

 Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain infections and cancers.
 Initial infection may cause nonspecific febrile illness.
 Risk of subsequent manifestations—related to immunodeficiency—is proportional to the level of CD4+ lymphocyte depletion.
 HIV can directly damage the brain, gonads, kidneys, and heart, causing cognitive impairment, hypogonadism, renal insufficiency, and cardiomyopathy.
-Manifestations range from asymptomatic carriage to acquired immune deficiency syndrome (AIDS), which is defined by serious opportunistic infections or cancers or a CD4 count of 200/mcL.
+Manifestations range from asymptomatic carriage to acquired immune deficiency syndrome (AIDS), which is defined by the presence of an AIDS-defining illness (serious opportunistic infections or cancers) or a CD4 count of 200/mcL.
 HIV infection can be diagnosed by antibody, nucleic acid (HIV RNA), or antigen (p24) testing.
 Screening should be routinely offered to all adults and adolescents.
 Treatment aims to suppress HIV replication by using combinations of ≥ 2 drugs that inhibit HIV enzymes; treatment can restore immune function in most patients if suppression of replication is sustained.

 Protozoa is a loose term for certain nucleated, unicellular organisms (eukaryotes) that lack a cell wall and are neither animals, plants, nor fungi.
 The most important intestinal protozoan pathogens that cause enteric infections in humans include